redfly-ai-org/redfly.ai/README.md

 Provide source code that:

 1. Let you easily verify that our system performs better than conventional techniques for data access at scale.
-2. Provide a way for anybody to test our Redis synchronization service from anywhere on-demand (TBD).
+2. Provide a way for anybody to test our Redis synchronization service from anywhere on-demand (WIP).
 3. Provide a way for anybody to generate their data access backend services on our cloud on-demand (TBD).

 This code is not intended to be used as a best-practice implementation.
 It is focused on doing what it needs to do with minimal implementation time.